rosanavalero/traditional_computer_vision/README.md

-# Traditional Computer Vision Techniques - Museum Painting Retrieval Project
+# Traditional Computer Vision Techniques - Museum Painting Retrieval
+Project of the Module 1: 'Introduction to Human and Computer Vision' of the Master's degree in Computer Vision at Universitat Autònoma de Barcelona (UAB)

 ## Summary
+About
+Paper

 ## Contributors
 - Julia Ariadna Blanco Arnaus